salmamuhammede/Product-Picture-Classification-CNN-model/readMe.md

 # 👕 Product Picture Classification

 Welcome to our Clothing Store Classifier app!
-This application leverages a pre-trained Haar cascade model to detect clothing items in uploaded images and classify them into categories.
+This application leverages a pre-trained CNN model to Classify clothing items in uploaded images and classify them into categories.
 Let's get started! 📸

 ## 🛠️ Installation